What effect do your neighbors’ homes have on your property values — and what can you do about it?

 Focus on what you love — not what you think will increase your property values.

-“Some of the most disgruntled sellers are the ones who can’t get their money back from an extensive improvement that was completed in order to add value,” Green explains.
+“Some of the most disgruntled sellers are the ones who can’t get their money back from an extensive improvement that was completed just to add value,” Green explains.
 “If you don’t cook much, why would you spend tens of thousands on a gourmet kitchen remodel?”

 Start with the things that will enhance your quality of life in the home.
 For example, if you’re a family who spends a lot of time in the backyard, a patio addition could be a safer bet.
 Your family will enjoy it, and it will also add value when you sell.
 Win-win.